- Yohimbe bark

 Yohimbe is a tree native to West Africa.
 Yohimbine, an alkaloid derived from the bark of Yohimbe tree, has been used for many years as an aphrodisiac.
 Although widely used to treat erectile dysfunction before the approval of newer drugs, current guidelines do not recommend its use.
-In addition, yohimbine can cause many side effects, interact with many drugs, and is not recommended for individuals with certain of medical conditions.
+In addition, yohimbine can cause many side effects, interact with many prescription drugs, and is not recommended for individuals with certain medical conditions.

 - To improve athletic performance

 - To help dizzy spells and “head rush”

 A study in patients with nerve disorders found that yohimbine can help improve these symptoms.

 - To treat sexual dysfunction